DmitryKalinovskyi/Time-Tracker/frontend/react-client/README.md

 ### Structure
 - each page folder should have index.ts
-- index should export page, state reducer, epic.
+- index should export page, state reducer, epic (if present).